tulliolo/mobybolt/guide/system/configuration.md

 ### Disable password login

-- Log in to the MobyBolt PC as `admin` using SSH with your SSH key.
-You shouldn't be prompted for the admin's password anymore.
+- Log in to the MobyBolt PC as `satoshi` using SSH with your SSH key.
+You shouldn't be prompted for the satoshi's password anymore.

 - Edit the ssh configuration file `/etc/ssh/sshd_config` to harden our security: